 After listening to the concerns of the catechists—who understandably lamented the limited time they had to spend with their groups—we decided to start simple.
 Once a month, groups spent half of one session in music formation.
 This involved working with a music minister in another location, usually in the church but sometimes in the gym.
 We rotated days by grade level, and everyone had an opportunity to participate.

 Because not every adult embraced “music practice” (as they often called it) to be a good use of religious education time, I realized the importance of emphasizing the value that we as a community placed on teaching our children the music of our tradition.
 I encouraged everyone to reserve judgment until we had experienced a full year of our new venture.

 Before long, catechists started appreciating how much music enhances many of the lessons.

 For example, they began using the CDs that many publishers include with their teachers’ manuals—meant to supplement lessons.
 Prior to that, many catechists admitted to not feeling comfortable leading their group in song, and so the CDs had not been used.
 Because a resource person now was available to answer questions and offer insights, catechists began to use the CDs in their sessions.
 Also some of those popular VBS songs reappeared when we met those same Scripture stories in the Lectionary.
 The joy of singing started to find its way into lesson plans on many levels.

 As the music ministry evolved within our religious education program, I came to appreciate how St. Augustine believed that when we sing we pray twice.
 There was a noticeable deepening of ritual and worship through song.
 Listening to over two hundred children blending their voices is truly “making a joyful noise onto the Lord.”

-This article was written by the Catechist Staff and appeared in Catechist magazine, October 2011.
+This article was originally published in Catechist magazine, October 2011.